Subscribe to

 The StatsD server is compatible with any language that can send UDP packets.
 Let’s see a few examples.

-PHP is another of the incredibly popular language.
-We can send UDP packets with socket_sendto
+PHP is another example of an incredibly popular language.
+We can send UDP packets with socket_sendto:

 Thus far, we used the built-in networking capabilities in every language.
 But there’s more.
 Many languages and products include third-party StatsD clients or addons.
 Any StatsD-compliant client should work, at least for the supported data types.
 You can find a list of clients at the StatsD project wiki.